Family STEM Project: Building a Solitary Bee House

 Option A: Tube-Style Bee House (Recommended)

-- Small wooden box or frame (with a roof/overhang)
+- Small wooden box or frame with a roof or overhang

-- Paper tubes or reed/bamboo tubes (varied diameters)
+- Paper tubes or reed/bamboo tubes in varied diameters

 - Wire mesh (optional front guard to deter birds)

-- Mounting hardware (screws/zip ties depending on location)
+- Mounting hardware such as screws or zip ties depending on location

 Option B: Drilled Wood Block (Simple, but Maintenance Matters)